SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 For a rough picture of how I did the CAD throughout today, [here](https://drive.google.com/file/d/17hyzQvfrPkSDDIoYjY-ttWvvfYUGDrAG/view?usp=sharing) is a timelapse-like video, exploiting the Fusion Timeline.
 Fusion being parametric saved a lot of time here.

+**Summary of today's session (Day 3):**

+1. Began CAD development by studying Rowan's carriage-based TriTeron architecture.
+2. Imported reference models and established the Fusion 360 project environment.
+3. Planned a hybrid architecture combining carriage mechanisms with ball-screw actuation.
+4. Started modelling the primary structural framework using aluminium extrusions.
+5. Used existing designs as educational references while preparing for future modifications.

 **Total time spent: 8h 12m**

 ---